beamed-world/beamed-world.github.io/posts/elmx.md

 <!--{{{
   "title" : "Elmx",
   "date" : "2016-08-29T03:04:21.983Z",
-  "byline": "React has come to the Elm language" }}}-->
+  "byline": "React has come to the Elm language", "preview": "Elmx is a pre compiler for the Elm programming language.
+If you don't know about Elm, do some reading first, because Elmx targets an edge case, and knowing the mapping between a conventional Elm virtual DOM call and one set up with Elmx is critical."
+}}}-->

 Elmx is a pre compiler for the Elm programming language.
 If you don't know about